Line No. 4

 In commenting on Sommerfeld's analysis of the surface wave,

-James R. Wait states that "The field amplitude varies inversely as the square
+James R. Wait stated that "The field amplitude varies inversely as the square

 root of the horizontal distance from the source. . . ."
 It's interesting to note